enzuru/.emacs.d/README.md

 - `prism` over `rainbow-delimiters` and `rainbow-blocks`
 - `gptel` over the dozens of other LLM clients

-My code harmoniously integrates around 200 different packages.
-I provide a modular code architecture that is easy to fork, mold into your own, and rebrand.
-If you want your own well-documented vanilla `.emacs.d` (rather than a starter kit) but also don't want to start from scratch, this repo is for you.

 When I was starting off with Emacs, other people's customizations were deeply helpful for me as a starting point; some of those customizations still find a home in my Emacs instance today.
 In the spirit of free software, I hope that I can pass on the good will.

-You can draw inspiration from this repo, fork it for yourself, copy specific pieces of code, or even just add it as a submodule to your own Emacs directory.

 ## Requirements